 The relative motion between the component and the media produces an even finish.
-The enormous machining forces of up to 9 tons used in stream finishing can remove material faster and more precisely than any other type of surface finishing process: depending on component size, initial state and preparation (e.g. pre-chamfering) they can produce a radius of up to 700 µm within 15 minutes, and as the media granules are so fine, the rounding process is also suitable for complex, hard-to-reach geometries.
+The enormous machining forces of up to 9 tons used in stream finishing can remove material faster and more precisely than any other type of surface finishing process: depending on component size, initial state and preparation (e.g. pre-chamfering) they can produce a radius of up to 700 µm within 15 minutes.
+And because the media granules are so fine, the rounding process is also suitable for complex, hard-to-reach geometries.

 OTEC is the only supplier of stream-finishing machines with integrated automation for large and heavy components: the newly developed SF-HP is suitable for workpieces up to 650 mm in diameter and weighing up to 200 kg.

 Define Your Process With The Help Of OTEC PRÄZISIONSFINISH Experts

 OTEC stream finishing technology is the ideal choice for components with similarly demanding post-processing requirements.